ArthurChiao/arthurchiao.github.io/_posts/2022-09-28-trip-large-scale-cloud-native-networking-and-security-with-cilium-ebpf.md

 We’ve been using Cilium since 1.4 and have upgraded all the way to ~~1.10~~ `1.11` (2022.11 updated) now, it's supporting our business and infrastructure critical services.
-With 4 years experiences, we believe it’s not only production ready for large scale, but also one of the best candidates in terms of performance, feature, community and so on.
+With 4 years experiences, we believe it’s not only production ready for large scale, but also one of the best candidates in terms of performance, feature, community, etc.

 In the end, I’d like to say special thanks to Andre, Denial, Joe, Martynas, Paul, Quentin, Thomas and all the Cilium guys.
 The community is very nice and has helped us a lot in the past.